Global Optimization with Parametric Function Approximation: Missing Proofs

 where $\tilde{w}$ lies between $\hat{w}_0$ and $w^*$.
 Also, because $\nabla L(w^*) = \nabla E_{x\sim \cU}(f_x(w^*) - f_x(w^*))^2=0$, then with probability $> 1-\delta/2$,

 where the inequality is due to Lemma \ref{lem:mle_oracle}.

-Next, we prove the following lemma stating after certain number of $n$ samples, $\|\hat{w}_0 - w^*\|_{\nabla^2 L(w^*)}$ can be bounded by a constant, e.g., $\half$. \begin{lemma} Suppose Assumption \ref{ass:parameter_class}, \ref{ass:objective}, \& \ref{ass:loss} hold.
+Next, we prove the following lemma stating after a certain number of $n$ samples, $\|\hat{w}_0 - w^*\|_{\nabla^2 L(w^*)}$ can be bounded by the parameter $c$ from our local-self-concordance assumption. \begin{lemma} Suppose Assumption \ref{ass:parameter_class}, \ref{ass:objective}, \& \ref{ass:loss} hold.
 There is an absolute constant $C'$ such that after round $n$ in Phase I of Algorithm \ref{alg:go_ucb} where $n$ satisfies

 then with probability $> 1-\delta/2$,